ejl2/ejl2.github.io/_posts/2019-11-10-Usability-Testing-Review.md

 ![table_of_revisions!](/img/Revisions2-11-10-19.png)
 ![table_of_revisions!](/img/Revisions3-11-10-19.png)

+We Thought the most salient revisions were 1.) the changes made to the edit mode of the calendar and 2.) the addition of the "Bands" page.
+The changes made to the edit mode of calendar are very important because users were previously unable to add more gigs to the application due to the lack of a button that allows them to do so.
+This would have effectively made a large portion of Harmonee completely unusable.
+We also made it so that users have to provide confirmation before deleting a gig, as accidently doing so (which would have been as easy as accidentally touching the remove button) could have large consequences because of the committal nature of agreeing to a performance.
+We felt that the addition of the "Bands" page was important because about half our intended users are people who have had a bit more experience with forming bands, and as we have seen in our research, finding the right band is often an iterative process.
+Musicians often organize more than one band during their lives, many times at the same time!
+We wanted to make sure that Harmonee does not limit this process, so we decided to allow for the managing of multiple bands within the app.

 ## Overview

 ### Task 1: “find a group of musical peers to play music with in the near future.”